BHrithik/contactbook/README.md

 # contactbook
-A simple contact book website where the user can signup and login to maintain a contacts book
+A simple contact book website where the user can signup,login, add or delete contacts.

-How to run
+How to run :-

 Navigate into the file through terminal.